 Slowly but surely, the "roads" will be flooded with self-driving vehicles.
-It is time we need to re look at the whole transport landscape in a different lens rather than the current landscape of man-driving cars.
+It is time we need to re-look at the whole transport landscape through a different lens rather than the current landscape of man-driving cars.

 To take advantage of self-driving cars, we have to think about our transport system as a circulation system rather than a logistical system.